 Exhibits like Beyond van Gogh help customers have a unique art experience.
 Plus, when the casino is an art gallery, it attracts new clientele.

 For example, the Luxor Hotel and Casino had the most impressive art exhibitions at one time.
-The casino had over 250 objects from the HMS Titanic, which attracted art lovers worldwide.
+The casino had over 250 objects from the HMS Titanic, according to the casino guide onlinecasinoontario.net.
+This was a huge success and attracted art lovers worldwide.
 The Hippodrome in London also has a stunning digital artwork display on 57 panels.

 Cultural Centres in Cornwall

-This city and the SGD counties have several visual and performing arts centres.
+This city and the SGD counties have several visual and performing arts centers.
 These include galleries, theatres, and community spaces like churches and halls.
-For example, Pitt Street in Cornwall hosts a few centres like The Art Gallery and Creation Workshop.
+For example, Pitt Street in Cornwall hosts a few centers like The Art Gallery and Creation Workshop.

 Upper Canada Village is a historic site in Cornwall depicting an 1860s village.
 It also hosts the annual Pumpkinferno exhibition in the Fall.